 Some halls help students with similar academic interests or backgrounds to form a unique community.

 Many Honors College students live in Honors Hall and Scott-Coman Hall, where they help each other take their college education to new levels of inquiry and learning.

 The Global Scholars hall aims to inspire students to learn from their peers, and make a positive impact on WSU and the global community.

 - Science, engineering, and mathematics

-The College of Engineering and the College of Arts and Sciences encourage all students interested in science, engineering, and mathematics fields to sign up for Stephenson Hall.
-As a Stephenson resident, you’ll get Freshman Focus courses that are closer to your area of interest.
+The College of Engineering and the College of Arts and Sciences encourage all students interested in science, engineering, and mathematics fields to sign up for housing in the Stephenson complex.
+As a Stephenson resident, you’ll get First Year Focus courses that are closer to your area of interest.

 Fraternities and sororities

 Go with the Greek system and find a tight group of friends, academic support, community involvement, and lifelong networking benefits.
 Most of WSU’s residential fraternities and sororities are approved for freshmen.